Misterblue/misterblue.github.io/_posts/2020-07-13-Vircadia-Directions.md

 For wider usage, one could use existing [ActivityPub] based tools to share and communicate with users in the virtual worlds.
-For instance, use [Mastidon] to chat with or check the presence of people in the virtual world.
+For instance, use [Mastodon] to chat with or check the presence of people in the virtual world.
 Or use one of the many gateway applications (like ActivityPub to Discord) to connect between social groups and virtual world groups.